Rule 1: AA/NA Attendance and Sponsorship

 Rule 6: Restriction to the Welcome House Property

 All residents are RESTRICTED to the house during the probation and assessment period (except to work or seek employment).
-To move from the probationary and assessment period All residents must meet with their Recovery Support Specialist, attend all the “First Five” Welcome House University Classes, and complete the clinical assessment and screenings.
+To move from the probationary and assessment period All residents must meet with their Recovery Support Specialist, attend all the “First Four” Welcome House University Classes, and complete the clinical assessment and screenings.
 Until these requirements are met, the resident will remain on house restriction and probation.
-Residents on restriction are allowed to leave only to look for work starting at 9:00AM and are not allowed to return until 2:00PM (but must return no later than 5:00PM).
+Residents on restriction can leave only to look for work starting at 9:00AM and are not allowed to return until 2:00PM (but must return no later than 5:00PM).
 This is to seek active employment ONLY.

 ALL court ordered residents are RESTRICTED to the house FOR THE DURATION of the court order, except for work or to seek employment and as approved by the court.